LouXonline/LouXonline.github.io/_posts/2024-08-19-photography.md

 Wooden plane
 </div>

-It is interesting to point out that a random hair was captures on this picture.
+It is interesting to point out that a random hair was captured in this picture.
 The camera can preserve so much detail at a close distance that one of the smallest things the human eye can see can be captured.

 <p style="margin-bottom:1cm;"></p>